Euro to fall to near 15-year low if Le Pen wins French election: Reuters poll

 In the near-term, though, what happens during the French two-round presidential election at the end of the month and at the start of May is expected to drive the euro.

-Bets are in favour of independent Emmanuel Macron to win the race but the far-right anti-European Union candidate -- Le Pen of the National Front -- could stage a surprise victory.
+Bets are in favor of independent Emmanuel Macron to win the race but the far-right anti-European Union candidate -- Le Pen of the National Front -- could stage a surprise victory.

 That possibility is heightened by a rise in nationalist sentiment worldwide as exemplified by Britain's vote last year to leave the European Union and Donald Trump's surprise U.S. election victory.